 Why?
 Because I, like many others, wanted my child to feel successful.

 Eventually, we enforced playing games with integrity.
 Corrections began to flow into all areas of my kids’ lives.
 Sometimes they did get upset.
-There were angry outbursts, tears, and “I quit” attitudes.
+Angry outbursts, tears, and “I quit” attitudes emerged.

 For the sake of peace, I almost wanted to slip back into letting them be right, even if they were wrong.
 Almost.